facebookresearch/hiplot/_sources/tuto_webserver.rst.txt

 ----------------------------

-Multiple experiments can be combined together in the interface using the special "multi" fetcher.
+Multiple experiments can be combined together in the interface using the special :code:`multi` fetcher.
 It allows 2 syntaxes:

 Dictionary of named experiments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^